Yesterday I saw this tweet from Beast Man Steve and it got me thinking.

 Could the writing be on the wall for Mullen and he is looking for an exit strategy?
 I kind of doubt it, but it’s certainly possible.
 Looking at the way MSU gets rid of their coaches, “leaving for another job” is just a way to avoid a pink slip.

-Topics: Dan Mullen
+Tags: Dan Mullen